Around 3 million individuals suffer from plantar fasciitis

-They are easily and custom made specifically to your body, which factors in your weight, posture, and gait.
+They are easily and custom-made specifically to your body, which factors in your weight, posture, and gait.

-If you’re experiencing any of the symptoms like heel pain, throbbing pain when you wake-up, or pain along the arch of your foot, then don’t hesitate and make an appointment with us today!
+If you’re experiencing any of the symptoms like heel pain, throbbing pain when you wake up, or pain along the arch of your foot, then don’t hesitate and make an appointment with us today!

-Our chiropractic/physical therapy team will teach you how to make small adjustments to your lifestyle, show you how to stretch properly, and how to use custom chiropractic orthotics to get you back on your feet with comfort, control and freedom to live your life.
+Our chiropractic/physical therapy team will teach you how to make small adjustments to your lifestyle, show you how to stretch properly, and how to use custom chiropractic orthotics to get you back on your feet with comfort, control, and freedom to live your life.

 Gloria underwent foot pain that stretched throughout her body.
 Her plantar fasciitis developed because of her regular activities.
 Gloria explains how her well-being has been influenced by her afflictions.
-The custom made foot orthotics supplied for her by Dr. Alex Jimenez, a chiropractor in El Paso, TX, tremendously helped relieve her foot pain and plantar fasciitis symptoms.
+The custom-made foot orthotics supplied for her by Dr. Alex Jimenez, a chiropractor in El Paso, TX, tremendously helped relieve her foot pain and plantar fasciitis symptoms.
 Gloria explains the comfort that the custom-made foot orthotics supplied for her symptoms.
 Gloria highly recommends Dr. Alex Jimenez as the non-surgical selection for foot pain and plantar fasciitis treatment, among other problems.

 Particularly true with foot dysfunction is when the mechanics of the foot are off, which can throw off the alignment of the entire body.
 Overpronation and oversupination in the foot can lead to severe and chronic back pain.
 Ankle pain refers to any type of pain or discomfort in the ankle.
 This pain could generally be due to an injury, such as a sprain, or due to another health issue.
 As stated by the National University of Health Sciences, or NUHS, an ankle sprain is one of the most frequent causes of foot pain, making up 85 percent of all ankle injuries.
 A sprain occurs when the ligaments tear or are overstretched.

 Chiropractors utilize a combination of treatment techniques and methods to ease ankle and foot pain.
-Chiropractic care is a safe and effective, alternative treatment option which focuses on the diagnosis, treatment, and prevention of a variety of injuries and conditions associated with the musculoskeletal and nervous system, including foot and ankle pain.
+Chiropractic care is a safe and effective, alternative treatment option that focuses on the diagnosis, treatment, and prevention of a variety of injuries and conditions associated with the musculoskeletal and nervous system, including foot and ankle pain.